GabeScott/standard-works-vault/General Conference/1974 October - A Testimony of Christ.md

 Jesus Christ is our Redeemer and Savior.
 He was begotten of the Father in the spirit, the Firstborn of the Father, and is the Only Begotten of the Father in the flesh.
 He is our elder brother.
 He is the second member of the Godhead.
 He was the Creator of heaven and earth under the direction of the Father.
 He is the Jehovah of the Old Testament.
 He is Jesus of Nazareth.

 He is the Way, the Truth, and the Life.
 He is the Light of the world.
 He is the Author of our salvation.
 He was chosen before the foundation of the world to be the Lamb slain as an offering for our sins.
 Ultimately every knee must bow and every tongue confess that he is the Christ.
 He died on the cross to atone for the sin of Adam, that we might receive forgiveness for our sins if we would accept him and keep the commandments that he has given us, the plan of life and salvation.
 He arose from the tomb, the first fruits of the resurrection, thereby making possible that all mankind may live again in a resurrected state after mortal death.
-Yes, “God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
-(John 3:16.)
+Yes, “God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.” ([[John 3.16|John 3:16]].)

 It is his work and his glory to bring to pass the immortality and eternal life of man, which is salvation and exaltation in the presence of God the Father and his Son Jesus Christ.
-(See Moses 1:39.)
+(See [[Moses 1.39|Moses 1:39]].)

 It is our mission and our responsibility to carry this message to the world.
 It is our work and our glory to assist our Savior in the accomplishment of the mission that he accepted in the council of the heavens before the earth was created.

 He will come to earth again, as foretold by the prophets, this time in power and great glory, to reign and rule a thousand years in peace and righteousness.

 I testify to the truth of these things.
 I know that our Redeemer lives, and I bear this testimony in faith and in all sincerity, in the name of our Savior and Redeemer, Jesus Christ.
 Amen.